disco-network/odata-rdf-interface/README.md

  * /Posts?$filter=(Parent/Id eq 1) and (Content/Id eq 2)
  * /Posts?$filter=Children/any(child: child/Id eq 2)
  * /Posts?$filter=Children/any(c1: c1/Children/any(c2: 1 eq 1))

+POST queries *should* be supported (experimental because of the lack of deeper test cases).

 # development
 To develop this project, please use NPM to install further development dependencies, especially gulp.